VolkenoMakers/date-range-picker/README.md

 ## Add it to your project

 - Using NPM
-  `npm install @volkenomakers/date-range-picker react-native-elements`
+  `npm install @volkenomakers/date-range-picker react-native-elements moment`
 - or:
 - Using Yarn
-  `yarn add @volkenomakers/date-range-picker react-native-elements`
+  `yarn add @volkenomakers/date-range-picker react-native-elements moment`

 ## Usage